Making it Beautiful

 There are three basic ways to fix a missing tooth.
 To read a discussion on the three options, please see our page on missing teeth.
 This page will deal with one of those options – a fixed dental bridge.
 The other two options are a dental implant or a removable denture, which can be either a full denture or a partial denture.

-The principal technique we use to get bridgework to look natural is the ovate pontic.
+When I was in practice, the principal technique I used to get bridgework to look natural was the ovate pontic.
 This is a technical term for a method of creating the illusion that the tooth is growing out of your gum.
 There aren’t many dentists yet who use this technique, outside of those who are trained in cosmetic dentistry.
 However, use of the ovate pontic technique is required of cosmetic dentistry specialists who are taking their accreditation exam.

 When an ovate pontic is used as part of a dental bridge, the site where the false tooth is placed is sculpted with an electrosurgical device prior to placing it.
 This creates the illusion that the tooth is growing up from the ridge.
 That technique has been used in the photographs below right and at the bottom of this page to give the lateral incisors in each case such a stunningly realistic appearance.
 This is work that was done by Dr. David Hall, author of this site.